 Once the petition is approved and a visa is available, additional criterion must be demonstrated.
 The petitioning spouse must prove U.S. domicile as well as financial ability to support the foreign national through the filing of an affidavit of support and evidence of U.S. income or savings exceeding the poverty guidelines.
 Public charge is a ground of inadmissibility and despite the petitioner meeting the income requirements, the consular officer has discretion in this determination and may take other factors into consideration beyond the income of the petitioner.
 If the petitioner’s income is not sufficient, a joint sponsor may be needed to file another affidavit of support in addition to the petitioner’s filing.

-A successful Immigrant visa case will require the following:
+A successful Immigrant IR-1 visa or CR-1 visa case will require the following:

 When granted, the immigrant visa holder is admitted in the U.S. as a lawful permanent resident.

 The date that the immigrant arrives in the USA is what determines whether a 2 or 10-year card will be granted.
 When the spouses have been married for less than 2 years on the date of the foreign spouse’s admission into the United States, the green card will be issued on a conditional basis.
 When the spouses have been married longer than 2 years on that date, the permanent residence is granted on a permanent basis.